On the convergence of arithmetic orbifolds: Introduction

 The construction above actually defines (without need to refer to an embedding into $\SL_m$) a commensurability class\footnote{Recall that two subgroups $\Gamma_1,\Gamma_2$ of $G_\infty$ are said to be commensurable if their intersection has finite index in both.} of lattices in $G_\infty$.
 This commensurability class contains infinitely many maximal lattices, and thus we see that there are two ways to generate sequences of maximal arithmetic lattices: \begin{itemize} \item By taking a sequence of maximal lattices inside a commensurability class; \item By changing the group $\G$ and/or the field of definition $F$. \end{itemize} We expect that in the first situation the sequence will always be BS-convergent to the universal cover.
 In the second situation we expect, with much less certainty however, that if the degree of the field is kept bounded the sequence will be convergent.
 One of the aims of this paper is to substantiate these expectations for low--dimensional examples with $\RR$-rank one factors, in particular hyperbolic three--manifolds.

-An alternative to considering maximal lattices is to study sequences of so-called congruence lattices; these are the subgroups of $\G(F)$ which are equal to the intersection of $\G(F)$ with their closure in the group of points over finite ad\`eles $\G(\Ade_f)$.
-Some of them are closely related to maximal arithmetic lattices (see \cite{Rohlfs}), and we expect also that in a sequence of commensurability classes the congruence subgroups be BS-convergent to the universal cover when the degree of the field of definition is bounded.
-A special case is that of congruence covers of a fixed arithmetic orbifold, which was dealt with in \cite{7S} (actually only in the case of compact orbifolds--but the general case can be deduced from Theorem 1.11 in loc. cit. with little effort, see Proposition \ref{criter} below).
+An alternative to considering maximal lattices is to study sequences of so-called congruence lattices.
+It is more usual to consider congruence {\it subgroups} of a given arithmetic group: if $\Gamma$ stabilizes a lattice $L$ in a representation of $G_\infty$ on a real vector space, one defines the principal congruence subgroups of $\Gamma$ as the kernels $\Gamma(n)$ of the reduction maps $\Gamma\to\GL(L/nL)$ (where $n$ is a positive integer and $L/nL$ is considered as a $\ZZ/n\ZZ$-module), and a congruence subgroup of $\Gamma$ is any subgroup containing some $\Gamma(n)$ (see also \cite[Chapter 6]{Lubotzky_Segal}).
+In general, given a $F$-form $\G$ of $G_\infty$, the congruence lattices in $\G(F)$ are defined as the subgroups of $\G(F)$ which are equal to the intersection of $\G(F)$ with their closure in the group of points over finite ad\`eles $\G(\Ade_f)$ (if $\Gamma$ is a congruence lattice in $\G(F)$ then the congruence subgroups of $\Gamma$ as defined above are also congruence lattices in $\G(F)$).
+Some of these are closely related to maximal arithmetic lattices (see \cite{Rohlfs}), and we expect also that in a sequence of commensurability classes the congruence subgroups be BS-convergent to the universal cover when the degree of the field $F$ in the construction above is bounded.
+The case of congruence subgroups of a fixed arithmetic lattice was dealt with in \cite{7S} (actually only in the case of compact orbifolds--but the general case can be deduced from Theorem 1.11 in loc. cit. with little effort, see Proposition \ref{criter} below).